 All of the above chickens have really thick, very heavy plumage that is doubled in layers to keep these breeds of chickens warm in frigid temperatures.
 However, you should still avoid leaving your chickens (regardless of breed!) outside in temperatures that are well below zero.

-On the flip side, there are chickens that would automatically freeze to death at any temperature below forty degrees.
+On the other hand, there are chickens that are highly susceptible to cold and might not survive temperatures below forty degrees.
 These chickens do not have the dense plumage of those chickens mentioned above.
 In fact, these chickens thrive in very hot and humid climates.

 Hot weather chickens include:

 All of these chickens have fewer layers of feathers and fewer feathers.
 You are more likely to see more of these breeds of chickens in yards and on farms when you head south past the Mason-Dixon line.
 Depending on where you live, you should invest in chickens that are the hardiest for the climate in your area.

 How Chickens Regulate Body Temperature Is Important Too

-Dogs pant to keep cool.
-Pigs wallow in the mud.
-Chickens, however, transfer heat out of their wattles and combs.
+Different animals have various methods to regulate their body temperature.
+Dogs pant to keep cool, pigs wallow in the mud, but chickens transfer heat through their wattles and combs.
 If a chicken loses its wattle and comb to fights with roosters in the coop, through an animal attack, or through abuse, the chicken cannot regulate body temperature and may die.

 Additionally, chickens bred for hotter climates will spend a lot of time flapping their wings to release the heat trapped close to their bodies and under their wings.
-If your chicken is missing its wattle and/or comb, keep the chicken indoors in winter and provide it with adequate shelter from the heat in summer.
+If, for some reason, your chicken loses its wattle and/or comb, ensure it stays indoors during winter and has adequate shelter from summer heat.

 Chickens Can Freeze to Death

 Chickens can freeze to death.
-A coop with no heat lamp on colder days is a death trap to chickens, especially if they are not the right breeds of chickens for your climate.
-Eggs can freeze solid too, so it is vital that you install an incubation lamp or two in the coop if the weather coming is going to fall far below zero.
+A coop with no heat lamp on colder days is a death trap for chickens, especially if they are not the right breeds of chickens for your climate.
+Eggs can freeze solid too, so it’s vital to install a heat lamp or two in the coop if temperatures are expected to drop significantly below zero.

 Regulating Temperature in Your Coop